Article Updated: 18 Feb 2016

 Exactly What and Who is a Laodicean?

-In the above it has been held that what determines the church to which a person belongs is geographic location, while the prevailing circumstances in that location only contribute towards formulating a person’s attitude or outlook.
+In the previous section it has been held that what determines the church to which a person belongs is geographic location, while the prevailing circumstances in that location only contribute towards formulating a person’s attitude or outlook.
 As we are now talking of each of the churches as Eras, the concept of geographic location is replaced with time – each of the seven churches in Asia Minor represents a different Era of the Church of God.

 Some of the characteristics of ancient Laodicea were as follows: